 |Flourspar||N/A||Production is centred at the Southern Pennine ore field in the Peak District National Park.|

-The latest EITI disclosures (2014) show that the United Kingdom received GBP 3.233 billion from extractive industry taxation.
-Almost all (over 99%) of these revenues came from hydrocarbons, with the rest from mining.
+The latest EITI disclosures (2016) show that the United Kingdom received less from extractive industry taxation than it paid out in tax rebates by GBP 396m.
+Almost all (over 99%) of these payments were related to hydrocarbons, with the rest from mining.
 Revenues were collected through ring-fence corporation tax (77%), petroleum revenue tax (19%) and license fees (2%).

 HM Revenue and Customs manages all of the British state’s revenues from the extractive industries, aside from S106 payments levied by local authorities and the levy managed by the Oil and Gas Authority.
 Northern Ireland also receives a population-based share of revenues from petroleum license awarded on its offshore.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.